 For help finding the right contractor, ask us for our Recommended Sub-Contractor List.
 You don’t want ME to build your deck or hook up your electrical, but chances are good, I know a contractor or two to help you get the job done right.

 For more information on applying for permits, check out your local permitting office or website.
-Here’s a few quick links to get you started:
+Here are a few quick links to get you started:

 Here’s how Jacuzzi Hot Tubs of the Triangle can help you plan for your new spa:

 - Offer virtual and on-site planning and design assistance

 - Assist your builder/contractor with specifications and review proposed plans

 - Provide you with detailed specifications of the hot tub(s) you are considering

 - Provide you with safety and compliance documentation required for permitting

 - Provide you with electrical specifications and requirements for your hot tub